 To access all of the above cities the most convenient airport is Catania.
 Palermo is on the other side of the island but if you want to hire a car it is also an option.
 Check out cheap flights to both here:

 Don’t forget to get take out travel insurance before you go – here are some great deals on travel insurance.

 1. Unique Things to do in Sicily: Stay at Hotel Gutkowksi in Syracuse

 Hotel Gutkowksi is a fantastic find.
 It is very reasonably priced at 110 pounds for a double it is beautifully minimalist.
 The location is fantastic – just on the edge of lovely Ortygia and across from the waterfront.
 The restaurant has a great restaurant where you can get dinner and a fab breakfast.

 The Hotel Gutkowksi breakfast was the highlight of the breakfasts on my Sicily trip.
 Super fresh local ingredients – tomatoes to die for, freshly boiled eggs, amazing juice and great coffee.

 The rooms are lovely – minimalists and clean and as I was there in August I particularly appreciated the fantastic air conditioning.

 They have a great terrace where they serve Granite in the afternoon.
 I would highly recommend heading to some of the foodie/deli shops nearby and grabbing some local wine and cheese and meat and having pre-dinner drinks on the terrace – it is lovely.

-The main street is really the best place to go – I didn’t find as many good stores in the back streets.
+The main street is really one of the best places to visit in Sicily – I didn’t find as many good stores in the back streets.
 Handbags and purses are the things to buy here.
 My favourite was Serapian where I got a stunning matching handbag and purse.
 The upside of visiting Taormina in the heat of August was that there were quite a few sales on.

 There are also many places to stock up on tasty Sicilian food products such as olive oil and balsamic vinegar.